Cédric Beaume

 06/08/25: Optimized squirrels

-One of the difficulties I encountered is the presence of unabashed gray squirrels.
+One difficulty I have encountered is the presence of unabashed gray squirrels.
 By now, they have learned that I am a food dispenser and patiently wait in the hedge across the street for me to bring the feeding tray out.
-They have optimized their behavior to the point that I do no longer have time to get back indoors before they reach the tray.
-They also adapted their safe distance: when I am more than 3m away, they mind their own business (i.e., eating crow food) but, as soon as I get any closer, they make a dash to grab one last nut before graciously hopping away.
-Consequently, I cannot scare them away.
-To mitigate this nuisance, I bought a feeding held by a 60cm pole planted in the lawn.
-The idea is to provide treats that squirrels do not find appealing (fish skin, cat food, eggs, etc.) on the ground tray, whereas nuts will be placed on the raised tray, out of squirrel reach.
-So far, I have observed squirrels smelling the nuts from below the tray but none of them dared jumping on it.
-It is not a win yet, though, the crows are afraid of the tray...
+They have optimized their behavior to the point that I no longer have time to get back indoors before they reach the tray.
+They have also adjusted their safe distance: when I am more than 3m away, they mind their own business (i.e., eating crow food) but as soon as I get any closer, they make a dash to grab one last nut before graciously hopping away.
+Consequently, I can no longer scare them away.
+To mitigate this nuisance, I bought a feeding tray mounted on a 60cm pole planted in the lawn.
+The idea is simple: unappealing treats (fish skin, cat food, eggs, etc.) on the ground tray; nuts on the raised tray, out of squirrel reach.
+So far, I have observed squirrels smelling the nuts from below the tray but none of them dared jump on it.
+It is not a win yet, though.
+The crows are afraid of the raised tray.

-I have been feeding a crow family of 4 every day since 20 June.
+I have been feeding a crow family of four every day since 20 June.
 They generally came twice a day, feeding eagerly in the morning between 9am and 11am and more casually in the afternoon between 3pm and 6pm.
-In the morning of 2 August, as they were perched unusually close to my house, one of them cawed and a loud echo resonated from one of my surveillance cameras–I was carelessly scrolling through settings and must have had it on speaker.
-The ominous feedback probably scared them as they left before feeding and did not return for days.
-Or, maybe, it is their neophobia against the new raised feeding tray that kept them away...
+In the morning of 2 August, as they were perched unusually close to my house, one of them cawed and a loud echo resonated from one of my surveillance cameras—I was carelessly scrolling through settings and must have had it on speaker.
+The ominous feedback likely startled them as they left before feeding and did not return for days.
+Or perhaps it was simple neophobia toward the new raised feeding tray.

 In the absence of crows, the magpies returned, this time joined by jackdaws.
 Another crow family also visited, but only sporadically.
-Its five members were scared of the metallic feeding tray and their younglings were still annoyingly begging for food, so it seemed a month behind in development compared to my "resident" crow family.
+Its five members were scared of the metallic feeding tray and their younglings were still persistently begging for food, so it seemed a month behind in development compared to my "resident" crow family.
 Their approach was methodical.
 First, a single crow landed and walked purposefully everywhere, examining everything with skepticism.
 The establishment of a perimeter could take a couple of minutes before the crow in command "allowed" the others to land and feed.
-If a car or a pedestrian passed by, all flew away except the temerous crow who would move sideways only slighlty before resuming its patrol while the others waited in the trees.
+If a car or a pedestrian passed by, all flew away except the overzealous commander who would move sideways only slightly before methodically resuming its patrol while the others waited in the trees.

 My resident crows returned on 16 August, led by a different bird.
 I recognized it as one of the younglings thanks to its brown hood plumage and to its peculiar behavioral quirk: it likes to walk on the metallic feeding tray while every other bird is scared of it.
-It developed two partly white primary feathers on its left wing, so I have found myself calling it "Alba".
+It developed two partly white primary feathers on its left wing; I have found myself calling it "Alba".
 The other youngling sometimes joined.
-It had a thinner head, used to land on the gutter above my office and had the intriguing propensity to walk on the slanted wall of my outdoor staircase.
-During its absence, it seemed to have developed gourmet tastes: it likes to drop food into water and periodically check its softness by with its beak.
+It had a thinner head, frequently landed on the gutter above my office and displayed the intriguing propensity to walk on the slanted wall of my outdoor staircase.
+During its absence, it seemed to have developed gourmet tastes: it likes to drop food into water and periodically check its softness with its beak.
 Quite rarely, the parents joined them for snacks.

 All of this raised the following questions:

--What caused the change in the alpha-crow from one of the parents to one of the younglings?
+- What caused the change in the dominant crow from one of the parents to one of the younglings?
 Is it possible that the family split their territory and gave some to their younglings?
 Could this even happen when they are so young (I suspect they are yearlings)?

-I did not manage to find anything in the scientific literature that could explain what happened, but most of it focuses on the American crow and not the carrion crow, which is my local species.
+I did not manage to find anything in the scientific literature that clearly explains what happened, but most of it focuses on the American crow rather than the carrion crow, which is my local species.

 Adult crows sunning on the lawn (Yorkshire birds have the enviable ability to see the sun through the clouds!)